GaloyMoney/blink/docs/swap.md

 make start-trigger
 ```

-In dev, you can monitoring the output of this listener in the console.
+In dev, you can monitor the output of this listener in the console.
 You should see blocks being mined, as well as
 successfully loop outs, preimage revealed messages, etc...

 Cron Job